Strategies For A Tax-Free Life

 Piece of cake, right?

 In fact, this international tax stuff can get complicated.
-Lief and I searched for competent, reliable, and, critically, affordable guidance for more than a decade before we found Chris.
+Lief and I searched for competent, reliable, and, critically, affordable guidance for more than a decade before we found our man.
 One guy wrote five- and six-page memos in response to every (we thought simple) question we asked.
 Then he sent a bill for thousands of dollars per page.

 We couldn’t understand the advice…which was beside the point, because we couldn’t afford it anyway.